-The perfect candidate for banana chips is mature green saba, which has all the starch intact.
+The perfect candidate for banana chips is a mature green saba, which has all the starch intact.
 Ripe will give you brown mushy slices instead of desired crispy chips.

-- Get mature green saba, cut both tips and start peeling it off.
+- Cut both tips, and start peeling it off.

 - Make a longitudinal cut, cutting only the peel and avoiding damage to flesh.

 - Shove away the peel with a blunt knife slight twisting motion.

 - Then, slice the peeled saba thinly with a vegetable slicer, to get a nice cut and uniform thickness.